 A family may relocate to another district office area during the CSI.
 This could be for a range of reasons, from a genuine attempt to relocate, transience, or to avoid child protection involvement.
-In these situations, if the district has commenced the CSI it may be appropriate for the district to complete the assessment including whether any action needs to be taken to safeguard or promote the child's wellbeing.
+In these situations, if the district has commenced the CSI it may be appropriate for the district to complete the investigation including decsions on whether actions need to be taken to safeguard or promote the child's wellbeing.

 Districts should consider completing the CSI in the following circumstances:

 Where the decision is to delay further assessment, for instance, the family is returning to or moving to another district, then a case transfer should occur.
-To facilitate the transfer, the transferring district will convene a case planning meeting with the family and the receiving district should attend.
+To facilitate the transfer, the transferring district must convene a case planning meeting with the family and the receiving district should attend.
 The transferring district will develop a case plan, which the receiving district must implement and manage.

 In some situations it may be more appropriate, and in the best interests of the child and family, for the case to be transferred to the district where the family has relocated and for this district to complete the assessment.

-Once a decision has been made to transfer a child protection concern to another district for intake and/or further assessment, the case is transferred at the earliest possible opportunity to make sure of consistent, effective and efficient service to children and families.
-The district must take into account the timeframe of 30 calendar days to complete a CSI, and actively manage this.
+Once a decision has been made to transfer a child protection concern to another district for intake and/or further assessment, the case is transferred at the earliest possible opportunity to ensure consistent, effective and efficient services to children and families.
+The district must take into account the 30 calender day timeframe for completion CSI's, and actively manage this.

 If a case in duty/intake is to be transferred, a comprehensive duty interaction and/or initial inquiry recording, must be completed and approved by the team leader to facilitate the transfer.
 In these circumstances, a case transfer summary is not required.
 The transfer is initiated by the team leader via email and/or a telephone call to the receiving district team leader.
 Where there are points of contention, attempts to resolve the matter at a local level must be made through a telephone call between the team leaders, before it is elevated to the assistant district director.